-- 3.7.1 Trustee Special Committees may be established by the Board from time to time as deemed advisable and upon determination of their membership and mandate. - 3.7.2 Trustee Special Committees may be established on an ad-hoc basis for a specific task and shall be discharged upon completion of the task. - 3.7.3 A member on whose motion a Trustee Special Committee is established shall be a member of that committee for the first term.
-Other committee members shall be appointed by the Board. - 3.7.4 The Committee Chair, in consultation with the Director, shall call the first meeting of a Trustee Special Committee. - 3.7.5 The term of office for Trustee Special Committees' members shall end on the day prior to the scheduled Organizational Board meeting in each year unless otherwise decided by the Board. - 3.7.6 The Chair and Vice-Chair of the Board shall be ex officio members of Trustee Special Committees and when needed to count towards quorum shall have all the privileges of a member.
-When present at Trustee Special Committee meetings and not needed to count towards quorum, the ex officio member shall have speaking privileges only. - 3.7.7 A member of the Trustee Special Committee who absents themselves from three consecutive meetings of the committee without approval of the committee shall cease to be a member of the committee.
-This information shall be reported to the Board. - 3.7.8 Meetings held subsequent to the first meetings of Trustee Special Committees may be held on such dates and times as the committees consider expedient, provided that no such committee meets during a time period set aside by the Board for some other purpose without the approval of the Chair. - 3.7.9 The Trustee Special Committee Chair, in consultation with the Director/Designate, shall be responsible for the content of the agenda. - 3.7.10 Committee members are allowed to recommend agenda items as appropriate, subject to the approval of the Committee Chair. - 3.7.11 The agenda for each Trustee Special Committee meeting shall include all the business to be considered at the meeting and shall be sent by the Director to the members at least 48 hours before the time at which the meeting is to take place.
-At the discretion of the Committee Chair, supplementary agenda material may be sent to the members no later than the day before the meeting. - 3.7.12 Special meetings of a Trustee Special Committee may be called by the Committee Chair, or in their absence, by the Chair or Vice-Chair of the Board, or by the Director on the written request of a majority of the members of the committee and upon provision of 24 hours notice to the members. - 3.7.13 The Committee Chair, in consultation with the Director, may add an item to the agenda of the Trustee Special Committee no later than the day before the meeting.
+- 1. Trustee Special Committees may be established by the Board from time to time as deemed advisable and upon determination of their membership and mandate. - 2.
+Trustee Special Committees may be established on an ad-hoc basis for a specific task and shall be discharged upon completion of the task. - 3.
+A member on whose motion a Trustee Special Committee is established shall be a member of that committee for the first term.
+Other committee members shall be appointed by the Board. - 4.
+The Committee Chair, in consultation with the Director, shall call the first meeting of a Trustee Special Committee. - 5.
+The term of office for Trustee Special Committees' members shall end on the day prior to the scheduled Organizational Board meeting in each year, unless otherwise decided by the Board. - 6.
+The Chair and Vice-Chair of the Board shall be ex officio members of Trustee Special Committees and when needed to count towards quorum shall have all the privileges of a member.
+When present at Trustee Special Committee meetings and not needed to count towards quorum, the ex officio member shall have speaking privileges only. - 7.
+A member of the Trustee Special Committee who absents themselves from three consecutive meetings of the committee without approval of the committee shall cease to be a member of the committee.
+This information shall be reported to the Board. - 8.
+Meetings held subsequent to the first meetings of Trustee Special Committees may be held on such dates and times as the committees consider expedient, provided that no such committee meets during a time period set aside by the Board for some other purpose without the approval of the Chair. - 9.
+The Trustee Special Committee Chair, in consultation with the Director/Designate, shall be responsible for the content of the agenda. - 10.
+Committee members are allowed to recommend agenda items as appropriate, subject to the approval of the Committee Chair. - 11.
+The agenda for each Trustee Special Committee meeting shall include all the business to be considered at the meeting and shall be sent by the Director to the members at least 48 hours before the time at which the meeting is to take place.
+At the discretion of the Committee Chair, supplementary agenda material may be sent to the members no later than the day before the meeting. - 12.
+Special meetings of a Trustee Special Committee may be called by the Committee Chair, or in their absence, by the Chair or Vice-Chair of the Board, or by the Director on the written request of a majority of the members of the committee and upon provision of 24 hours notice to the members. - 13.
+The Committee Chair, in consultation with the Director, may add an item to the agenda of the Trustee Special Committee no later than the day before the meeting.

-- 3.7.14 Trustee Special Committees shall report and recommend to the Standing Committee or the Board on all matters considered by the committee. - 3.7.15 The Director shall assign staff resources as necessary, including a senior staff person and an administrative assistant. - 3.7.16 The senior staff resource person(s) shall provide the Board of Trustees Trustee Special Committees with information when requested, provided that the information is available. - 3.7.17 The administrative assistant shall be responsible for the distribution of the agenda, meeting arrangements and completion and routing of the committee report. - 3.7.18 The following are the Board of Trustees Trustee Special Committees: - Audit (as regulated by Ontario Regulation 361/10) - Finance and Facilities - Governance - Human Resources - Policy - Program
+- 14. Trustee Special Committees shall report and recommend to the Standing Committee or the Board on all matters considered by the committee. - 15.
+The Director shall assign staff resources as necessary, including a senior staff person and an administrative assistant. - 16.
+The senior staff resource person(s) shall provide the Board of Trustees' Trustee Special Committees with information when requested, provided that the information is available. - 17.
+The administrative assistant shall be responsible for distribution of the agenda, meeting arrangements and completion and routing of the committee report.

+The following are the Board of Trustees' Trustee Special Committees:

+- a.
+Audit Committee (as regulated by Ontario Regulation 361/10)

+- b.
+Finance and Facilities Committee

+- c.
+Governance Committee

+- d.
+Human Resources Committee

+- e.
+Policy Committee

+- f.
+Program Committee